 is only open to our students committed to our ballet program for the entire academic year, students are chosen by audition only, for ages

 8 and up.
 Click here for The Nutcracker audition information.

 The Academy produces an annual student showcase, which is open to a paying public.
-The spring performance will be Swan Lake on May

 The Academy also features its students during Saturday Soiree performances and First Friday Art Walk performances in our Black Box Theater

 at the Armstrong Center for Dance.
 Students may audition for other ballets that provide stage opportunities for students.
 Past opportunities

 have included Giselle, The Sleeping Beauty, Swan Lake, A Midsummer Night's Dream, Cinderella and ALICE (in wonderland).